Sivaji04/TextManipulator/README.md

 Technologies Used
 React (Functional Components with Hooks) bootstrap for basic styling and responsiveness.

-Live Demo
+5. React Context
+In this project, i add some extra features like dark mode and light mode using react context Live Demo
 You can check out the live demo of the app at: [[App Live URL](https://rococo-cannoli-44585b.netlify.app/)]